alexblackie/watashi/articles/nextcloud-on-k8s.md

   width: 1739
   height: 594

+open_graph_meta:
-openGraphTitle: "Stateless Nextcloud on Kubernetes"
+  title: Stateless Nextcloud on Kubernetes
-openGraphDescription: "I am a heavy user of Nextcloud, but scaling it can be a challenge.
+  description: "I am a heavy user of Nextcloud, but scaling it can be a challenge.
 Here is how I managed to get it to a place I can trust."
-openGraphImageUrl: /images/articles/nextcloud-on-k8s/420scaleit.jpg
+  image_url: /images/articles/nextcloud-on-k8s/420scaleit.jpg
 ---
 <p>
 	<big>